JacobSalvi/software-analytics-bug-triaging/README.md

 pip install -r requirements.txt
 ```

 Add project to the PythonPath.
+This is necessary to import the modules.
+Without command ran from the README will not work.
 ```shell
 export PYTHONPATH="$PYTHONPATH:$PWD"
 ```